theo-vdml/better-norminette-42/README.md

 - **Minimize Output:** Option to show a minimized version of the output for a quicker overview.
 - **Error Only Mode:** Can be configured to show only errors, omitting the OK messages for cleaner output.
 - **Summary View:** Provides a summary of the norminette run, including counts of files checked, errors found, etc.

+Want another feature ?
+Ask it to me !

 ![image info](screenshots/screenshot1.png)